TheSanches/Timer-js/README.md

-# Timer in native JS"
+# Timer in native JS
 Use the ```deadline``` variable to set the end date.
 >deadline = '2020-04-13';
 >